tiframal/Projects/README.md

 Description of the Topology
 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

-TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?
+Load balancers enable network traffic to be shared between two or more servers.
+This protects against distributed denial-of-service (DDoS) attacks.
+The advantage of using a jump box is that it allows admins to create a specific and highly secured machine to access and configure servers.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system metrics.
+Filebeat generates log files for analysis through ElasticSearch, Logstash, and Kibana.
+Metricbeat is used to monitor system information such as CPU usage, memory, and load.

-TODO: What does Filebeat watch for?
-TODO: What does Metricbeat record?

 The configuration details of each machine may be found below.

 Note: Use the Markdown Table Generator to add/remove values from the table.